-We do this through the creation of a STEAM TEAM, made up of leading educationalists and partners from industry to ensure we’re tapping in to the ever-changing future landscape to ensure our children enter the next step of their journey with their eyes wide open and able to respond to the challenges of a big data world and the very real possibility of working alongside robots.
+We do this through our School Improvement Plan, combining educational practice with learnings from partners in industry to ensure we’re tapping into the ever-changing future landscape to ensure our children enter the next step of their journey with their eyes wide open and able to respond to the challenges of a big data world and the very real possibility of working alongside robots

-We understand that getting a sense of how your child is achieving is sometimes difficult to quantify and benchmark – so we seek to ensure that there is a consistency in our assessment process at each stage of the School, and how we report that to Parents in a way that makes sense.
-We do that by creating a School Assessment Team, in which the Head of Little Downsend, and the Heads of Junior and Senior Schools come together to assess and benchmark data against national averages, and all the data we have access to, to ensure that you are getting a consistent picture of how your child is achieving, and an action plan for necessary support.
+We understand that getting a sense of your child’s achievement is sometimes difficult to quantify and benchmark.
+We seek to ensure that there is consistency in our assessment process at each stage of the school, and how we report that to Parents in a way that makes sense.
+We do that by creating a School Assessment Team, in which the Head of Little Downsend and the Heads of Junior and Senior Schools come together to assess and benchmark data against national averages, and all the data we have access to, to ensure that you are getting a consistent picture of how your child is progressing, and an action plan for necessary support.

 Learn more about the approach in each area of the school, and our excellent academic achievement: